kai-luni/cgm-ml/cgmml/models/HRNET/README.md

 - MODAL
   - NAME: pose_hrnet_w32_384x288

-2. Download the registered pretrained pose detection model from the azure ml workspace.
-   `python 1_download_model.py`

-3. Make sure you have sample scans at `data/anon_rgb_training/scans` this path
+2. Make sure you have sample scans at `data/path/version_wise_jpg` path
-4. Run below script to generate csv file with all the results and time taken to execute the pose prediction.
+3. Run below script to generate csv file with all the results and time taken to execute the pose prediction.
-   `python 2_inference_model.py`
+   `python inference.py`